mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 Logic is useful, but computers require _state_---as in "state of being".
 When building circuits, it is a good idea to ensure logic does not directly depend on its own result.
 That is to say: the input of any one gate cannot depend on its own output, directly or transitively; there is no path from the output of the gate back to the input.
-Such a path is called a _combinational loop_ and most tools prevent making them.
+Such a path is called a _combinational loop_ and tools generally do not accept them in a design.

 An exception is made for the _register_ cell which is constructed by using logic gates that connect back to themselves with positive feedback.
 A register cell _stores_ data that can be read back out at a later time.